-Personally I will be spending Thanksgiving with my wife (our first Thanksgiving as a married couple!) and some friends in Brooklyn.
-As we were back in Kansas less than a month ago for our wedding, we decided to stay in New York.
+Personally I will be spending Thanksgiving with my wife and some friends in New Jersey.
 Thanksgiving will still bring our entire family together, as everyone always makes my mother’s Green Bean Casserole.
 I’m actually unsure where she got this recipe.
 It’s my 2nd favorite meal of all time, only behind my mom’s ham and bean soup.
-Green Bean Casseroles are going to be made around the country tomorrow, but I know for a fact that my Mom’s recipe will be made in Ohio, California, Kansas, and New York.
+Green Bean Casseroles are going to be made around the country tomorrow, but I know for a fact that my Mom’s recipe will be made in Ohio, California, Chicago, and New York.
 In the spirit of Thanksgiving I wanted to share this recipe with you.

 If you make this recipe, please email me a picture at email@example.com.
 I would love to see your interpretation!
 From everyone at Rear View Safety, have a safe and wonderful Thanksgiving holiday!